 Farmer and farmer cooperatives

-Farmer promoters play a crucial role in supporting extension service providers and agricultural practitioners by providing valuable assistance in the implementation of data-driven practices.
+Farmer cooperatives play a crucial role in supporting extension service providers and agricultural practitioners by providing valuable assistance in the implementation of data-driven practices.
 They bridge the gap between farmers and agricultural practitioners.
 This accelerates the adoption of data-driven climate smart-agriculture at the grassroots level.
 Moreover, farmer cooperatives at the national and sub-national level have well-structured administration with skilled personnel.
-The farmer cooperatives use community-based radios as a powerful communication channel, disseminating agricultural information and data-driven insights to farmers and rural communities.
-This enhances farmers knowledge and decision-making capabilities.
+The farmer cooperatives often use community-based radios as a powerful communication channel, disseminating agricultural information and data-driven insights to farmers and rural communities.
+This enhances farmers' knowledge and decision-making capabilities.

 Public sector